Garamond: Berthold Garamond

 A 1972 revival for phototypesetting issued by H. Berthold and designed by Günter Gerhard Lange.

-URW Garamond (which is different from URW Garamond No. 8 mentioned above, despite the latter is often packaged as "urw-garamond" in open source software) is a clone of Berthold Garamond.
+URW Garamond (which is different from URW Garamond No. 8 mentioned above, despite the latter often being packaged as "urw-garamond" in open source software) is a clone of Berthold Garamond.

 Adobe Garamond

-Released in 1989, Adobe Garamond is designed by Robert Slimbach for Adobe Systems following a research visit to the Plantin-Moretus Museum, based on a Roman type by Garamond and an italic type by Robert Granjon.
-The font family has 3 weights (Regular, Semibold, and Bold), each with its respective italic, totalling 6 styles.
+Released in 1989, Adobe Garamond was designed by Robert Slimbach for Adobe Systems following a research visit to the Plantin-Moretus Museum, based on a Roman type by Garamond and an italic type by Robert Granjon.
+The font family has three weights (regular, semibold, and bold), each with its respective italic, totalling six styles.
 Its quite even, mature design attracted attention on release for its authenticity, in contrast to the much more aggressive ITC Garamond popular at the time.
 It is one of the most popular versions of Garamond in books and fine printing.
 Slimbach decided not to base the design directly on Garamond types in the 9–15pt sizes normally used for book text, but on a larger type called parangonne or vraye parangonne, which he felt was Garamond's "most attractive work".
 It was reviewed by Hugh Williamson for the Printing Historical Society as "well-suited to photocomposition and to offset printing".
 It also received two detailed reviews in the same issue of Printing History, both a favourable one by Jery Kelly and a more critical one by book designer Mark Argetsinger.
 Argetsinger felt that while the parangonne type was "a very beautiful design", the choice to base a text type on it produced a type of "relative pallidness" when printed by lithography.
 He recommended that Adobe add more optical sizes.